sriramgurazada/chatgpt-clone/README.md

-This is a chatgpt clone using basic html,css and java script.
+This is a chatgpt clone using basic html,css and java script using chatgpt api